monkoose/neocodeium/README.md

 - Performance improvements have been achieved through cache techniques
 - The suggestion count label is displayed in the number column, making it closer to the context
 - Default keymaps have been removed
-- ~~Possibility to complete only word/line of the suggestion~~ (codeium.vim added this feature in [9fa0dee](https://github.com/Exafunction/codeium.vim/commit/9fa0dee67051d8e5d334f7f607e6bab1d6a46d1a))
+- ~~Possibility to complete only word/line of the suggestion~~ (windsurf.vim added this feature in [9fa0dee](https://github.com/Exafunction/windsurf.vim/commit/9fa0dee67051d8e5d334f7f607e6bab1d6a46d1a))
 - No debounce by default, allowing suggestions to appear while typing (this behavior can be disabled with `debounce = true` in the setup)

 </details>

 > [!Warning]
 > While using this plugin, your code is constantly being sent to
-> Codeium servers by their own language server in order to evaluate and return
+> Windsurf servers by their own language server in order to evaluate and return
 > completions.
-Before using make sure you have read and accept the [Codeium
+Before using make sure you have read and accept the [Windsurf
-> Privacy Policy](https://codeium.com/privacy-policy).
+> Privacy Policy](https://windsurf.com/privacy-policy).
 NeoCodeium has the
 > ability to disable the server globally or for individual buffers.
 This plugin
-> does not send any data to the server from disabled buffers, but the Codeium
+> does not send any data to the server from disabled buffers, but the Windsurf
 > server is still running behind the scenes and we cannot guarantee that it
 > doesn't send information while running.